DaveBackus/Data_Bootcamp_Book/graphs1.md

 Next up:  the popular `plot(x,y)` function from the pyplot module of Matplotlib.
 We used pyplot a lot when we started out, and suspect you will, too.

 We import the module with

 ```python
 import matplotlib.pyplot as plt
 ```

 This is a more explicit version of Matplotlib graphics in which we specify the `x` and `y` variables directly, much as we did earlier with a scatter plot.
 A typical statement has the form

 ```python
 plt.plot(x, y)
 ```

 The `plt.` identifies `plot()` as a pyplot function.
 This produces the same kinds of figures we saw earlier, but we get there by a different route.

+**Warning.** We're doing this in an IPython notebook, where it will work fine.
+But if we use the same code in Spyder, we need to add the statement `plt.show()` to display the graph.
+In IPython/Jupyter, this happens automatically when the cell ends.

 **Basic plots.** Compare these plots to our earlier ones.
 We start with GDP on its own:

 ```python
 plt.plot(us.index, us['gdp'])
 ```

 Remind yourself what the `x` and `y` variables are here.

 If we want two variables in the same graph, we simply add another line:

 ```python
 plt.plot(us.index, us['gdp'])
 plt.plot(us.index, us['pce'])
 ```

 (In IPython, both of these statements must be in the same cell for the lines to show up in the same figure.)

 If we want a bar chart we use

 ```python
 plt.bar(us.index, us['gdp'])
 ```

 The bars here are off center, so we often include the argument `align='center'`.

 **Exercise.** Experiment with

 ```python
 plt.bar(us.index, us['gdp'],
 		align='center',